 This initial appointment provides the patient with the opportunity to take an active role in designing and discussing the restorative veneer process.
-The dentist will discuss the corrective abilities and limitations of this procedure with the patient.
+Dr. Hiebert and Dr. Smith will discuss the corrective abilities and limitations of this procedure with the patient.

-At the second appointment, the teeth being veneered are lightly buffed to compensate for the added thickness the veneers will create.
+At the second appointment, Dr. Hiebert or Dr. Smith will lightly buff the teeth to compensate for the added thickness the veneers will create.
 The teeth are typically reduced by approximately one half of a millimeter.
-Next, an impression is taken of the teeth and sent to the lab for the creation of veneers.
-Temporary veneers can be placed if the patient is uncomfortable with the appearance of the natural teeth.
+Next, our staff will take an impression of the teeth and send it to the lab.
+Dr. Smith and Dr. Hiebert offer temporary veneers if the patient is uncomfortable with the appearance of the natural teeth.
 The veneers are usually ready within one to two weeks.

-At the third appointment, the dentist will initially hold the veneers in place on the teeth with water or glycerin to determine whether they are perfect in fit and color.
+At the third appointment, Dr. Hiebert and Dr. Smith will initially hold the veneers in place on the teeth with water or glycerin to determine whether they are perfect in fit and color.
 The color of the veneers can still be adjusted by altering the shade of the cement used to adhere them.
 Once the color is finalized, chemicals are applied to the teeth to optimize the bonding.
 Dental cement is then applied between the teeth and the veneers, and a special light is used to quickly harden the cement.

 Care And Maintenance Of Porcelain Veneers

-Porcelain veneers should be cared for in the same way that natural teeth are.
+Patients should care for their porcelain veneers in the same way that they care for their natural teeth.
 They will not be damaged by brushing and flossing, although using nonabrasive toothpaste is recommended.
 Veneers improve the appearance of teeth and, with proper home care and regular dental visits, will last for many years.